L1, rollup, or appchain – How to find the right blockchain for your dApp?

 • Using Frameworks (Cosmos SDK, Substrate): It has modules for customization, interoperability and everything.

 • Leveraging existing app-chain solutions on L1s: They utilize parent chain’s security with added scalability.
-Example: Avalanche Subnets, Polygon Supernet & CDK Chains
+Example: Avalanche L1s (Formerly known as Subnets), Polygon Supernet & CDK Chains

 Here’re some example appchains from different ecosystems: